 Abecma (idecabtagene vicleucel) is a first-in-class BCMA-directed personalized immunotherapy called chimeric antigen receptor (CAR) T-cell therapy.
 Abecma is manufactured using a patient's T cells that have been collected from his or her blood.
 The T cells are modified in a laboratory to recognize BCMA, a protein expressed on multiple myeloma cells.
-CAR T cells are then infused back into the patient and able to find and kill myeloma cells (Figure 22).
+CAR T cells are then infused back into the patient and able to find and kill myeloma cells (Figure 20).

-Figure 22.
+Figure 20.
 Abecma (idecabtagene vicleucel).

-Current indications

-- For patients who have relapsed/refractory myeloma and have received at least four prior therapies, including an anti-CD38 monoclonal antibody, a proteasome inhibitor, and an immunomodulatory agent

-- Black box warnings:

-- · Cytokine release syndrome
+Current indications How is Abecma administered?
+What are the possible side effects?
+For patients who have relapsed/refractory myeloma and have received at least four prior therapies, including an anti-CD38 monoclonal antibody, a proteasome inhibitor, and an immunomodulatory agent Black box warnings: Cytokine release syndrome Neurologic toxicities Hemophagecytic lymphohistiocytosis/ macrophage activation syndrome Prolonged cytopenia Abecma is available only through a restricted distribution program Intravenously One-time infusion of 300 to 460 × 10 CAR T-cells 2 days after completing lymphodepleting chemotherapy (cyclophosphamide 300 mg/m IV and fludarabine 30 mg/m IV for 3 days) Low blood counts Cytokine release syndrome Neurotoxicity Infection Fatigue Musculoskeletal pain Hypogammaglobulinemia Diarrhea

-- Neurologic toxicities

-- · Hemophagocytic lymphohistiocytosis/

-- macrophage activation syndrome

-- Prolonged cytopenia

-- Abecma is available only through a restricted distribution program